Horseman-droid/DAA/README.md

 ---

 ### Theory
 The Solution to this problem is based on Binary Search which uses the Divide and Conquer algorithm technique.
-Divide and Conquer algo involves 3 steps-
+Divide and Conquer algorithm involves 3 steps-
 Divide: This involves dividing the problem into some sub problem.
 Conquer: Sub problem by calling recursively until sub problem solved.
 Combine: The Sub problem Solved so that we will get find problem solution.